 If you are wanting to give it a shot and then by all means do it!
 These tips and questions that are in every mom’s mind will definitely help you in the process.

-How often to feed a newborn
+Tips for how often to breastfeed a newborn

 Newborns eat a lot throughout their few months, they usually eat every 2-3 hours.
 The first week or so they’ll eat 1-2 ounces per eating.
 By 2 weeks they’ll eat 2-3 ounces.